hemtje/Inspire/README.md

 # Inspire
-First repository to study usage of GitHub and create simple projects.
+First repository to get to know GitHub and create simple projects.